hippylib/hippylib2muq/INSTALL.md

 - jupyter, matplotlib (for tutorial notebooks)
 - seaborn, statsmodels (for postprocessing)

+## Docker

-Note that we highly recommend to use our prebuilt Docker image, which is the easiest way to run `hIPPYlib-MUQ`.
+We highly recommend to use our prebuilt Docker image, which is the easiest way to run `hIPPYlib-MUQ`.
 The docker image with the installation of all the dependencies is available [here](https://hub.docker.com/r/ktkimyu/hippylib2muq).